ZakirG/stickynotebooks/README.md

 Homepage Components:

-- Searching Pane (full-text search, searches the contents of ALL notes reliably, unlike Mac Stickies)
+- Searching Pane (full-text search, searches the contents of all notes reliably)
 - Sorting Pane (sort by color, contents, creation date, or custom)
 - StickyNotebooksListView (the wrapper holding StickyNotebook previews)
 - StickyNotebookPreviewListItem